devopsgroup-io/catapult/README.md

 # Release Management #

-Catapult follows Gitflow for its configuration and development model - each environment runs a specific branch and changesets are introduced into each environment by pull requests from one branch to the next.
+Catapult follows Gitflow for its **infrastructure configuration** *and* **website development** model - each environment runs a specific branch and changesets are introduced into each environment by pull requests from one branch to the next.

 <img src="https://www.atlassian.com/git/images/tutorials/collaborating/comparing-workflows/gitflow-workflow/05.svg" alt="Gitflow" width="600">
 <sup>[1](#references)</sup>